Dynamic Information Design with Diminishing Sensitivity Over News: Introduction

 With enough loss aversion, there exist non-babbling equilibria featuring gradual good news.
 We characterize the entire family of such equilibria and study how quickly the receiver learns the state.
-For a class of news-utility functions that include the square-root and quadratic specifications mentioned before, the sender always conveys progressively larger pieces of good news over time, so the receiver's equilibrium belief grows at an increasing rate in the good state.
+For a class of news-utility functions that include a tractable quadratic specification, the sender always conveys progressively larger pieces of good news over time, so the receiver's equilibrium belief grows at an increasing rate in the good state.
 The idea is that in equilibrium, the sender must be made indifferent between giving false hope and telling the truth in the bad state, and diminishing sensitivity implies that sustaining said indifference requires a greater amount of false hope when the receiver's current belief is more optimistic.
 This conclusion also puts a uniform bound on the number of periods of informative communication across all time horizons and all equilibria.

 The rest of the paper is organized as follows.
-Section \ref{sec:Model} defines the timing of events and introduces a model of news utility.
-This model is then embedded into three different environments in the next three sections.
-Section \ref{sec:gradual_vs_one_shot} considers agents choosing between gradual information and one-shot information about the state, and how their choices depend on their consumption rankings of the states.
-Section \ref{sec:Optimal-Information-Structure} studies a sender-receiver framework, where a benevolent informed sender with commitment power communicates the state to a receiver who experiences news utility.
-Section \ref{sec:The-Credibility-Problem} drops the commitment assumption and focuses on the credibility problems in the resulting cheap-talk game.
+Section \ref{sec:Model} defines the timing of events and introduces a model of news utility with diminishing sensitivity.
+Section \ref{sec:gradual_vs_one_shot} studies how diminishing sensitivity leads to a preference over information structures with different skewness, then applies this result to show how an agent's choice between gradual information and one-shot resolution depends on his consumption ranking of the states.
+Section \ref{sec:The-Credibility-Problem} considers an environment where an informed benevolent sender communicates the state to a receiver with news utility, and focuses on the credibility problems in the resulting cheap-talk game.
 Section \ref{sec:Some-Related-Models} discusses related literature and contrasts our results with the predictions of other models of preference over non-instrumental information.
-It also relates our theoretical results to experiments on preference over information.
 Section \ref{sec:Concluding-Discussion} concludes.
-As an extension, Online Appendix \ref{sec:infinite-horizon} looks at a variant of the model without a deterministic horizon.
-Proofs of main results appear in the Appendix and proofs of remaining results appear in the Online Appendix.